Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Introduction

 \section{Introduction}

 Federated Learning (FL)~\cite{mcmahan2017communication} is a new paradigm of machine learning that allows multiple clients to perform collaborative training without sharing private data.
-In the typical federated learning setting, each client trains the local model on its labeled dataset and sends the trained parameters to the server in each communication round.
-The server then aggregates all the parameters to obtain the aggregated model, which is then sent back to the clients.
-Through many communication rounds, the aggregated model gradually converges.

-Realistic federated learning scenarios, such as autonomous driving and mobile album classification, often involve individual users who are unwilling or unable to provide reliable annotations.
+Realistic FL scenarios, such as mobile album classification and autonomous driving~\cite{nguyen2022deep,fantauzzo2022feddrive}, often involve individual users who are unwilling or unable to provide reliable annotations.
 This often results in the client data being unlabeled in practice.
-Semi-supervised federated learning~\cite{zhang2021improving,diao2021semifl,DBLP:conf/iclr/JeongYYH21} has been proposed to address this issue.
+Semi-supervised FL (Semi-FL)~\cite{zhang2021improving,diao2021semifl,DBLP:conf/iclr/JeongYYH21} has been proposed to address this issue.
 In this setting, there are multiple clients with unlabeled data and a server with labeled data.
-Usually, data from different clients are not independent and identically distributed.
-The goal of semi-supervised federated learning is to obtain an aggregated model that adapts to the data distribution of all clients through collaborative learning between the server and the clients.
+The goal of semi-FL is to obtain a global model that adapts to all client distributions.

-However, existing semi-supervised federated learning faces several challenges.
-First, there is a problem with the amount of communication, as traditional methods require a large amount of communication between the clients and the server, which significantly increases the burden on the clients.
-Second, training model is not feasible for some client devices due to hardware and computation limitations.
-Third, when there are distribution differences among the server and the clients, the performance of the aggregated model significantly decreases.

-To address the challenge of communication, one-shot federated learning~\cite{zhang2022dense,heinbaughdata} has been proposed, which involves the server collecting models trained by the clients and optimizing random noise based on these models to generate pseudo-samples.
-Unfortunately, these methods are only applicable to the scenarios where clients have sufficient data and require client training.
-Furthermore, when the client models cannot provide the mean and variance in batch normalization layers, the quality of the generated pseudo-samples can be poor.

-Recently, the development of foundation models~\cite{radford2021learning,rombach2022high} has provided us with new opportunities.
-On the one hand, in terms of generative models, the performance of pre-trained diffusion models on conditional image generation has become increasingly impressive, which makes it possible for us to generate high-quality pseudo-samples on the server.
-On the other hand, for feature extraction, pre-trained CLIP, which has zero-shot classification ability, can be employed to extract features of the unlabeled client data without any training on clients.